Confirmation Bias: Why You Make Terrible Life Choices

 Nir Eyal is the author of Hooked: How to Build Habit-Forming Products and blogs about the psychology of products at NirAndFar.com.
 For more insights on changing behavior, join his free newsletter and receive a free workbook.

-This article was originally published on NirandFar.com
+This post was also published on NirandFar.com.

 Facebook image: Stock-Asso/Shutterstock